illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 ---

 ## Development in CS 341
-In this course, we use Virtual Machines (VMs) for all our developmment.
-We will not support development in any other enviornment (e.g. EWS).
+In this course, we use Virtual Machines (VMs) for all our development.
+We will not support development in any other environment (e.g. EWS).
 We would like to stress that no matter what method you use to develop code for CS 341, test all your final code on your VM.
 The autograding environment is similar to your VM.
 Thus even though your code "works" on your machine, it may not work on the VMs and thus for the autograder.

 For all registered students in the course, you will receive a VM in the CS Department’s VM Farm provisioned by EngrIT.
 When your VM is provisioned you should receive an email about your VM.
 If you registered late, please email the CS 341 Admin (you can find the email on our [staff page]({% link _pages/staff.html %})).

 Once you have received your VM, you can connect to your VM via SSH.
-If you are not on the campus netowkr you will need to install and use the campus VPN.
+If you are not on the campus network you will need to install and use the campus VPN.

 The VM number will be included in the email you received.